onzfonz/comp227/src/content/8/en/part8e.md

 ```

 but [it wouldn't work as we might expect](https://github.com/microsoft/TypeScript/issues/42680).
-In fact, the resulting type would only contain the common properties, but not the ones they don't share.
+In fact, the *resulting type would only contain the common properties, **but not the ones they don't share***.
-A possible workaround is to define a special Omit-like function to deal with such situations:
+A possible workaround is to define a special `Omit`-like function to deal with such situations:

 ```ts
 // Define special omit for unions